 If you have irritable bowel, inflammatory bowel disease or simply digestive issues, you’ve likely heard of the low FODMAPs diet.
 You may know someone who’s done the diet or perhaps a doctor or specialist has recommended it for you.
 If you’ve checked out my blog, you’ll have read about the low FODMAPs diet there too.
 If you haven’t already read my article ‘What Causes IBS’, I suggest you have a look.
 I thought you might like to know more about what FODMAPs are all about and why you may want to consider giving it a go.

 A low FODMAPs diet can be fantastic for many people with IBS to help reduce gut symptoms.
-Four out of five people with IBS will find some relief in their symptoms when following a low FODMAPs diet.
+Three out of four people with IBS will find some relief in their symptoms when following a low FODMAPs diet.
 I have supported many clients with a low FODMAPs diet and I know that for some people it can be life-changing.

 I want you to know straight up that the low FODMAPs diet is a short-term investigative diet.
 It’s not a diet that you should follow for the rest of your life.
 It is NOT designed for, or advised to do for longer than six weeks.
 I’ve written a blog with more detail on this which you can read HERE.